 The Steps Involved for a Deep Tissue Massage

 Conducting this type of massage has different steps.
 Since this is considered a separate category compared to other therapeutic massages, it is essential to keep in mind the following:

-Stripping: When the muscles start to relax, it’s time to apply this technique of pressing out or going along with the fibers using thumbs, knuckles, forearms, or elbows.
+When the muscles start to relax, it’s time to apply this technique of pressing out or going along with the fingers using thumbs, knuckles, forearms, or elbows.
 A part of the therapy that will prepare your muscles for the final step which is friction.